Chart Color Schemes

 Age

-Martin's median age exceeds the national pattern
+Martin's population is slightly older than the national pattern